(Photo by © Universal, © Warner Bros., © Walt Disney Studios Motion Pictures)

-2019 has seen its fair share of critical duds, from a sci-fi thriller starring Keanu Reeves (Replicas, 10%) all the way back in January to an unfortunate superhero franchise-capper (Dark Phoenix, 23%) in June, and more often than not, it’s easy to see why certain movies failed to earn better reviews.
-Whether due to budget constraints, unforeseen circumstances, unnecessary studio interference, not enough studio interference, or any number of other determining factors, an idea that seemed interesting and worthwhile — or, at the very least, profitable — on paper may not necessarily translate to an equally interesting, worthwhile, or profitable end result.
+2019 saw its fair share of critical duds, from a sci-fi thriller starring Keanu Reeves (Replicas, 9%) all the way back in January to an unfortunate superhero franchise-capper (Dark Phoenix, 23%) in June to, well, the big furry musical that closed the year, and more often than not, it’s easy to see why certain movies failed to earn better reviews.
+Whether due to budget constraints, unforeseen circumstances, unnecessary studio interference, not enough studio interference, or any number of other determining factors, an idea that seemed interesting and worthwhile – or, at the very least, profitable – on paper may not necessarily translate to an equally interesting, worthwhile, or profitable end result.

 This inevitable reaction to the escape room craze is a clever and tense little slice of Saw lite: A group of strangers is lured to a mysterious appointment and soon find themselves trapped in a series of rooms from which they must escape – or die!
 Good times.
 Sure, the “escape room” puzzles could have been a bit more complex, and we might have liked it more as something more R-rated and gory, but there are some really nifty sets and a set of solid performances from faces you’ve probably seen on TV (including Insecure’s Jay Ellis and Daredevil’s Deborah Ann Woll).
 It’s great Saturday-night-at-home stuff, particularly if you’ve got a few teenagers wanting to tip their toes into the genre.
 And fun news for fans: the movie did well enough that Columbia Pictures has already cued up a sequel.